ariadnext/React-Native-SmartSDK/react-idcheckio/README.md

 2. Open your `index.js` or any other files where you want to use the IdcheckioModule and add `import IdcheckioModule from './IdcheckioModule';` to the imports at the top of the file.

-3. Before starting, the sdk will ask for permissions (`CAMERA` or/and  `RECORD_AUDIO`).
+3. (Optional) Before starting, the sdk will ask for permissions (`CAMERA`).
 But you can if you want ask them by youself before using the following method :
 ```javascript
 async requestPermissions() {
     try {